Launching Your App on Devices

 In Certificates, Identifiers & Profiles, select Devices.

-The device you registered should appear enabled in the list.
+On the right, the name and identifier for your devices appear.
 Enabled devices appear in black text, and disabled devices appear in gray text.

 Click the team provisioning profile to view its details.